jadedocelot/Bin2rong/C++/index/Udemy/learning_C++/10_functions/README.md

                                              Functions Overload
                                     _______________________________________

-- In C++ you have multiple functions with the same NAMES but with different arguments
+- In C++ you have multiple functions with the same NAMES but with different arguments (types) or number of arguments

 #include <iostream>
 #include <string>